Daveyr/academic-kickstart/content/post/2021-01-24-how-to-burn-the-plaid-keyboard-bootloader-using-arduino-nano/index.en.md

 ## Usage

 Now that a bootloader is present on the chip you shouldn't need to program the keyboard using a separate programmer.
 If you need to change and upload new key mappings then you should be able to do this directly in qmk.
-With the keyboard connected by usb,
+With the keyboard connected by USB to your computer,

 1. Press and hold the reset button
 2. Press and hold the boot button